codex-team/notes.api/src/domain/service/shared/README.md

 class DomainB {
   constructor(private readonly shared: SharedDomainMethods) {
-    this.shared.someMethodA(); // here we call method of Domain A, but without direct dependency }
+    this.shared.domainA.someMethodA(); // here we call method of Domain A, but without direct dependency }
 }
 ```